 Developing Our Wall of Self-Control

-Bill Onisick, reminding us that we are embarking upon another time of self-examination before Passover, claims that the principal cause of goal failure is lack of self-control, the ninth fruit of God's Holy Spirit.
+The principal cause of goal failure is a lack of self-control, the ninth fruit of God's Holy Spirit.
 Developing self-control or self-discipline resembles developing a new habit or exercising a muscle, a process that takes time and consistency.
 Bad and good habits are cumulative, and the consequences emerge as life-enhancing or life-threatening.
 As we make our continuous choices in behavior, we need to make cognitive reappraisal, determining what the accumulative effect of all the incremental steps will lead to, with suffering and death as the final destination.
 With the help of God's Holy Spirit, we can develop the overcoming skill, using self-control to make firm commitments to the small, yet progressively significant choices along our spiritual journey, bringing every thought into captivity, making righteousness and morality continuous and habitual instead of occasional.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.